dworkin/gurbalib/lib/cmds/readme.txt

-ADMIN commands are in kernel/cmds/admin for security reasons.
+Admin and wizard commands are in sys/cmds for security reasons.